18F/handbook/_pages/getting-started/classes/benefits.md

 This is because about every 11 years or so there are 27 pay periods rather than 26 pay periods (2015 was such a year for GSA payrolled employees).
 Here is an article that explains this: [Why your paychecks don't always add up](https://www.govexec.com/federal-news/1999/09/pay-and-benefits-watch-why-your-paychecks-dont-always-add-up/4415/).

+## Public Service Loan Forgiveness (PSLF)

+Public Service Loan Forgiveness (PSLF) is a government program that offers forgiveness of federal student loans under certain conditions.
+Further information on the program and whether you qualify for PSLF can be found on [the PSLF webpage](https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service).

+As a GSA employee, you are eligible for PSLF (assuming you satisfy the other conditions).

+To submit your PSLF application:

+1. Download the application PDF from the [PSLF application page](https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service/public-service-loan-forgiveness-application)
+2. Fill out your personal information on page 1 of the application.
+3. Add your signature to the bottom of page 1. **IMPORTANT:** You can sign the document in pen/ink or using a digital signature.
+But if you use a digital signature, it must be hand-drawn

 ## Retirement

 ### FERS (Federal Employees Retirement System)